Does this test have other names?

 This test looks for minuscule amounts of albumin in your urine.
 The test can find

-Albumin is a protein necessary for tissue growth and healing.
+Albumin is a protein needed for tissue growth and healing.
 It can leak into your urine

-If you have high blood pressure, talk to your doctor about how frequently you should be tested.
+If you have high blood pressure, talk with your healthcare provider about how often

 Why do I need this test?

 see whether you are controlling your blood sugar well enough to prevent damage to

 What other tests might I have along with this test?